auth0/auth0-vue/README.md

 If you are using our Auth0-Vue SDK with [Vue-Router](https://next.router.vuejs.org/), you can protect a route by using the [Navigation Guard](https://next.router.vuejs.org/guide/advanced/navigation-guards.html) provided by the SDK.

+> ⚠️ Be aware that the order in which the Router and Auth0 SDK are registered is important, not registering the Router before the Auth0 SDK might result in unexpected behavior.

 ```ts
 import { createApp } from 'vue';
 import { createRouter, createWebHashHistory } from 'vue-router';